ckuehnel/M5Stack/Images/README.md

-Die verwendeten Bilder wurden mit Photoshop in den Abmessungen 320 x 240 Pixel erstellt.
+The used images were created with Photoshop in the dimensions 320 x 240 pixels.
-Die mit _ abgeschlossenen Dateinamen deuten auf mit Jpegtran konvertierte Dateien hin.
+An _ in the filename indicates a file converted with Jpegtran.
-Diese Dateien wurden auf dem M5Stack TFT zur Anzeige gebracht.
+These files were displayed on the M5Stack TFT.